 Aristea is developing novel therapies for autoimmune and inflammatory diseases with significant unmet medical needs.

-RIST4721, our lead therapeutic candidate, is an orally administered molecule that inhibits the activity of CXCR2.
+RIST4721, our lead therapeutic candidate, is a solid oral dose that inhibits the activity of CXCR2.
 CXCR2 is a prominent cytokine receptor with an important role in the recruitment of neutrophils to the site of inflammation.

 Neutrophils are a type of white blood cell essential for maintaining innate immune surveillance under normal conditions, but during autoimmune and inflammatory processes, they are also a major contributor to tissue damage.
 Since CXCR2 plays a critical role in the regulation of neutrophil levels in affected tissues, CXCR2 inhibition with RIST4721 represents a promising therapeutic target for the treatment of a wide range of neutrophil-mediated autoimmune and chronic inflammatory conditions.